 Entering the European market for coconut water

 Offering high-Brix coconut water with a good flavour profile at a competitive price creates a positive image for new suppliers.
-Food safety certification, combined with reliable and frequent laboratory tests, is important to gain trust.
-Sustainable production and implementation of corporate social responsibility standards provide additional advantages for emerging suppliers.
-The strongest existing competitors for new suppliers to Europe come from the Philippines, Indonesia and Thailand, followed by Sri Lanka, Vietnam and Brazil.
+It is very important to pasteurise coconut water as soon as possible after collection and to pack it quickly in aseptic packaging.
+Food safety and organic certification, and implementation of corporate social responsibility standards, provide additional advantages for new suppliers.
+The strongest existing competitors for new suppliers to Europe come from the Philippines, Thailand and Sri Lanka.

-1. What requirements must coconut water comply with to be allowed on the European market?
+1. What requirements and certifications must coconut water comply with to be allowed on the European market?

 What are mandatory requirements?

-All foods, including coconut water, sold in the European Union must be safe.
+All foods sold in the European Union, including coconut water, must be safe.
 This applies to imported products as well.
-Levels of harmful contaminants, such as pesticide residues, are limited.
-It should also be readily obvious from the labelling and laboratory tests if coconut water contains sugar or any other additives.
+Levels of harmful contaminants, such as bacteria, are limited.
+It should also be clear from the labelling and laboratory tests if coconut water contains sugar or any other additives.

-The European Commission Regulation sets maximum levels for certain contaminants in food products.
-This regulation is frequently updated.
-The most common requirements regarding contaminants in coconut water are related to the presence of foreign bodies (such as husk fibres) and microbiological organisms.
+The European Commission Regulation sets maximum levels for certain contaminants in food products, while the European regulation on microbiological criteria for foodstuffs sets limits for pathogenic micro-organisms.
+The most common requirements regarding contaminants in coconut water are related to the presence of foreign bodies (such as husk fibres), microbiological organisms and chemical composition.

 Microbiological contaminants

 Coconut water is low in acid, so it supports the rapid growth of a wide range of bacteria unless quickly sterilised.
-The standard procedure before exporting includes laboratory testing for the presence of pathogenic microorganisms such as yeasts, moulds, E.coli, Salmonella, coliforms and Staphylococcus.
+The standard procedure before exporting includes laboratory testing for the presence of pathogenic micro-organisms.
+While Salmonella and Clostridium bacteria must be absent from coconut water samples, a very low tolerance of less than 10 cfu/g is allowed for other types of bacteria, yeasts and moulds.

 The European Union has set maximum residue levels (MRLs) for pesticides in and on food products.
-The European Union regularly publishes a list of approved pesticides that are authorised for use in the European Union.
-This list is frequently updated.
-Products containing more pesticide residues than allowed and products containing pesticides that are not approved will be withdrawn from the European market.
+It regularly publishes a list of approved pesticides authorised for use in the European Union.

 Product composition